kojirotakeyama/LocoVR/README.md

 - To change the map type (binary, height, semantic, texture), modify "map_type" in the config.yaml.
 - If you need to generate photo realistic texture map, download HM3D (including .obj) from the following link.
   - [HM3D](https://matterport.com/partners/facebook)

+## Evaluation codes for ICLR2025
+Evaluation code and data for ICLR2025 is available at [ICLR2025](https://anonymous.4open.science/r/LocoVR_code_test-08E6/README.md)

 ## Citation
 If you find this repo useful for your research, please consider citing: